Prime-Holding/rx_bloc/README.md

 ### What is the main advantage of [rx_bloc](https://github.com/Prime-Holding/RxBloc)

-* Comparing with the other libraries faciliating the BloC Pattern, [rx_bloc](https://github.com/Prime-Holding/RxBloc) supports multiple output streams (states) per BloC.
+* Comparing with the other libraries facilitating the BloC Pattern, [rx_bloc](https://github.com/Prime-Holding/RxBloc) supports multiple output streams (states) per BloC.
 As shown in the example above, CounterBlocStates consist of four different states, as each of them do its specific job.
  1. **count** shows the current count
  2. **incrementEnabled** manages enable/disable state of the increment button
  3. **decrementEnabled** manages enable/disable state of the decrement button